s-victor/TinyPedal/docs/customization.md

 To import vehicle brand data, click `Import` button.
 Imported data will be appended on top of existing data, and same existing data will be updated with new name.

-    How to export vehicle brand data from game API:
+    How to export vehicle brand data from RF2 API:
-    1. Start game, then open following link in web browser: localhost:6397/rest/sessions/getAllAvailableVehicles
+    1. Start RF2, then open following link in web browser: localhost:5397/rest/race/car
     2. Click "Save" button which saves vehicle data to JSON file.

+    How to export vehicle brand data from LMU API:
+    1. Start LMU, then open following link in web browser: localhost:6397/rest/sessions/getAllAvailableVehicles
+    2. Click "Save" button which saves vehicle data to JSON file.

 Note, the importing feature is experimental, and currently only tested with LMU.
-Maximum importing file size is limited to 512kb.
+Maximum importing file size is limited to 5mb.

 To add new brand name, click `Add` button.
 Note, the editor can auto-detect and fill-in player's full vehicle name from current active session.